Welcome

 Projects

-Applied and community-centered initiatives developed inside and outside formal coursework.
-These are presented as case studies, with attention to context, intent, process, and learning rather than outcomes alone.
+These are applied and community-centered initiatives developed inside and outside formal coursework.
+Essays in this section are case studies, with attention to context, intent, process, and learning.

 Resume Library